ScaleConfCo/code-of-conduct/readme.md

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the organizers with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]

 ## 8. Scope